-There are a number of opportunities for you to volunteer throughout the year.
-Our clubs and organizations sponsor a myriad of events in which you can participate — regardless of whether or not you are a member.
-These events provide educational opportunities to the public and help UNE COM students become better physicians and people.
+There are a number of service opportunities throughout the year sponsored by COM Clubs and Organizations.
+These events provide educational opportunities to the public and, in turn, help UNE COM students become better physicians and people.
 The holistic approach of osteopathic medicine lends itself to a culture of giving that is reciprocally beneficial.
 Part of what defines UNE COM is the commitment to provide high-touch community service to underserved populations of people both within our own community and abroad.
 Because of this, the number of community events is infinite and changes from year to year.
 Below are some standard commitments in which UNE COM students are involved and which demonstrate the level of dedication and compassion that exudes from these future physicians.

 BLOOD PRESSURE CLINICS